thebabalola/Strataforge/README.md

 - All contracts are tested and audited for security
 - Anti-whale and collateralization features available
 - Whitelist and campaign management ensure fair distribution
-- Gas optimization for Electroneum network compatibility
+- Gas optimization for Base network compatibility

 ## 🤝 Contributing